 One possible solution to tackle the new-normal dilemma is to take an initiative and actively create a new normal itself and that is where developing the Caribbean from within model comes in.

-How might the development-from-within start.
+How might the development-from-within start?
 The three territories may agree on extending the group to five.
 They probably have some kind of relationship or trust in each other already.
 Let’s call them the Founders.
 These Founders should agree on appointing five to seven wise men.
 These are technocrats who are absolutely impartial and only have one thing in mind: redeveloping the Caribbean from within.
 They are not necessarily citizens or residents of the Founders.
 Competence and expertise are the criteria for their appointment.
-They will create the development model.
+They will create a development model.

 How about resilience?
 Those who claim to be resilient, are often the ones who cannot repair the brakes and thus make the horn sound louder.
 Springing back or rebounding to former conditions or the former normal is not an option.
-The development from within model has to go beyond and cultivate change.
+The development from within the model has to go beyond and cultivate change.

-Yet still ?
+Yet still?
 Why so few Founders?
-Mind that the European Union started in 1951 with only six founding nations (Belgium, France, German Federal Republic, Italy, Luxemburg and The Netherlands) in what was called the European Union for Coal and Steel.
+Mind that the European Union started in 1951 with only six founding nations (Belgium, France, German Federal Republic, Italy, Luxemburg, and The Netherlands) in what was called the European Union for Coal and Steel.
 In 1957 it became the European Economic Community (EEC).
 It wasn’t until 1973 until Denmark, Ireland and the UK joined the six original founders.
 Countries that wished to join had to apply and fulfill certain conditions before being accepted as a member.
-Now the EU consist of 27 member countries that are obliged to follow the ‘common rules of engagement’.
+Now the EU consists of 27 member countries that are obliged to follow the ‘common rules of engagement’.
 It is not the intention here to describe the history of the EU.
 The principle point is to start with a few competent Founders who have a common vision and are willing and able to come to results.
 Once the model or concept is established successfully, others can join.

 And as for renewal and change?
 Quite often you can find inspiration in the world of entertainment.
 Artists and performers don’t have the stoppage that businesspeople or politicians do.
-Off-screen, actors and entertainers can say remarkable things and we laugh about them when we hear it, just because we would not dare to say it ourselves without blushing.
+Off-screen, actors, and entertainers can say remarkable things and we laugh about them when we hear it, just because we would not dare to say it ourselves without blushing.
 Dolly Parton, the platinum blonde and curvy singer has said in interviews: “If I see something is dragging, sagging, and bagging, it should be pushed up!”
 Great advice for economy development!